 Find my tips for packing for Rome here

-Colosseum tip 10: arrive early
+Colosseum tip 9: don’t arrive too early (but definitely not late!)

 Skip the line tickets and reserved entrance tickets allow you to get in without long queues however, all visitors to the Colosseum must pass a security screening.